symfony/symfony-docs/security.rst

 or in Twig.

 ``IS_AUTHENTICATED_FULLY`` isn't a role, but it kind of acts like one, and every user that has logged in will have this.
-ACtually, there are 3 special attributes like this:
+Actually, there are 3 special attributes like this:

 * ``IS_AUTHENTICATED_REMEMBERED``: *All* logged in users have this, even